skynettoday/skynet-today/content/news/_posts/2018-04-18-tesla-crash.md

 autopilot actions similar to the ones that caused the accident, [at other interchanges](https://www.youtube.com/watch?v=6QCF8tVqM3I), and [at the original crash site](https://www.youtube.com/watch?v=VVJSjeHDvfY).
-Many noted the idea that [Autopilot hadn't always done this, and that a recent over the air update changed the vehicle behavior in similar cirucmstances.](https://www.reddit.com/r/teslamotors/comments/8a0jfh/autopilot_barrier_lust_201812/)
+Many noted [that this behavior was new, and that a recent over the air update changed the way autopilot reacted in similar cirucmstances.](https://www.reddit.com/r/teslamotors/comments/8a0jfh/autopilot_barrier_lust_201812/)

 ## Our Perspective